 Both buildings are power structures and the aesthetics of the control room, as well as access to it, was essential to the project.
-The conceptual creation of the control room exemplified the projects theme of democracy and citizen creative participation, and the audience’s participation was, therefore, at the heart of the project.
-The project doesn’t only create a 3D playable interactive system where audiences can play – it invites people to reflect on cultural exchanges between cities and countries.
+The conceptual creation of the control room exemplified the project’s theme of democracy and creative participation, and the audience’s participation was, therefore, at the heart of the project.

 Get in touch to hear more about the We Believe project and its many possibilities.